 Fresh broad beans Garlic Extra virgin olive oil Mint leaves Coarse salt Pepper Vinegar

-There is a more decadent version that also uses grated pecorino cheese and marjoram.
+A more decadent version also uses grated pecorino cheese and marjoram.